-It doesn’t seem to be overly appealing to the average human, yet it’s become my main goal and driver of my life trajectory.
+It doesn’t seem overly appealing to the average human, yet it’s become my main goal and driver of my life trajectory.
+And as a digital nomad, it’s never been easier to visit every country without having piles of savings – as you can earn money while working remotely and slowly travel the world.

 What is my motivation to visit every country in the world?

-It’s driven by curiosity.
-I grew up on an island in the middle of the Atlantic ocean (Newfoundland) and spent most of my younger years looking at maps and dreaming of faraway places.
+It’s driven mainly by curiosity.
+I grew up on an island in the middle of the Atlantic Ocean (Newfoundland) and spent most of my younger years looking at maps and dreaming of faraway places.

-As far ago as I can remember, I’ve had a strong desire to see as much of the world as possible.
+As far as I can remember, I’ve strongly desired to see as much of the world as possible.
 It’s fascinating to me to see the differences and similarities in how people live.

-Even after a decade of travel, I still love it.
+Even after 14 years of travel, I still love it.
 Crossing borders, meeting new people, learning languages, trying new foods, navigating a new transport system – It’s an addiction.
-But hey, there could be a lot worse things to be addicted to, right?
+But hey, there could be worse things to be addicted to, right?

-I believe that every country in the world has something to offer, and I want to discover what makes each place special.
+I believe that every country has something to offer, and I want to discover what makes each place unique.
 Not just the most popular tourist places.
-There’s no single objective that captures this spirit better than visiting all recognized countries!
+No single objective captures this spirit better than visiting all recognized countries!

-More to that, I want to show people that the world isn’t as scary as the media portrays it to be.
+More to that, I want to show people that the world isn’t as scary as the media portrays it.
 There’s kindness everywhere.

 Most people think it’s too dangerous to travel to many countries, especially solo, and I don’t believe that.